jkerr321/jen-johnson/content/posts/returning-from-maternity.md

 ![](https://user-images.githubusercontent.com/17846996/108256960-0d591480-7156-11eb-823e-661c8b4fad8d.png)

-**I started back at work after having my first child, Alex, in June 2020, having extended my maternity leave due to Covid.
+_I started back at work after having my first child, Alex, in June 2020, having extended my maternity leave due to Covid.
 Nurseries had recently reopened and like everyone we were juggling childcare and work, but with the added complexity of lock down and working from home.
 Actually it made my life much easier - a hot, shared bedroom for an office was a small price to pay for being able to drop Alex at nursery then start work 10 minutes later, and for being able to balance domestic work and parenting work and work work while staying sane!
-Here are some of the things that happened during those first few weeks back.**
+Here are some of the things that happened during those first few weeks back._

-_**June 1st 2020**, my husband Andrew has taken two weeks off to look after Alex before she starts nursery and I am about to ‘return’ from Maternity leave, but actually from my bedroom.
-This is the week that…_
+_**June 1st 2020, my husband Andrew has taken two weeks off to look after Alex before she starts nursery and I am about to ‘return’ from Maternity leave, but actually from my bedroom.
+This is the week that…**_

 “I start back at work!
 Ooo it feels good to be back.
 Day one of WFH and I have my errant split ends sprayed down, my new quality drapey white work top on, a full face of makeup applied, and a permanent smile.
 Day 88 for everyone else and not a hint of mascara to be seen and a lot of listless gazes and firm set jaws from the grinding down of days spent staring endlessly into video calls.